trax-project/moodle-trax-logs/doc/install.md

 4. Confirm the plugin installation and follow the configuration process.

-5. Go to `Administration > Plugins > Logstore` and activate the plugin.
+5. Go to `Administration > Plugins > Logging > Manage log stores` and activate **Trax Logs**.

+6. On the same page, check that the **Standard log** store is activated and that its **Keep logs for** setting has an appropriate value.
+If you are not sure, choose `Never delete logs`.

+7. Go to `Administration > Server > Cleanup` and check that the **Disable grade history** is unchecked.
+Choose an appropriate value for **Grade history lifetime**.
+If you are not sure, choose `Never delete history`.

-6. Check that the Moodle CRON job is running.
+8. Check that Moodle CRON job is configured and running.

 That's all.
 At this step, we recommend you to run the [unit tests](test.md) in order to check that everything works fine.

-Then, you can start to navigate in your courses and see the Statements arriving into your LRS.
+Then, you can start to navigate in your courses and see the Statements recorded into your LRS.